Dennis Grimaldi: Directing career

 Grimaldi's other Broadway productions include the Deaf West Broadway revival production of Spring Awakening; Love Letters, the musical revival of On the Town, and the Australian tour of Driving Miss Daisy.
 He is co-producer of the Tony-winning George and Ira Gershwin musical, Nice Work If You Can Get It.
 The musical received 10 Tony nominations, 9 Drama Desk nominations and 9 Outer Critics Circle nominations.

-For the 2011 season, Grimaldi was involved with the highly successful musical production tour of A Christmas Story; it was nominated for a Tony Award as Best Musical In the fall of 2012.
-He was to co-produce the musical Rebecca based on the Daphne du Maurier novel, directed by Tony Award-winning Michael Blakemore, but the production was stalled due to the collapse of a Ponzi scheme which collected thousands of dollars from the production.
-The team, Mark and Sherri Hotton, were arrested and charged with wire fraud, awaiting sentencing as of November 2012.